Only authorized credentialed drivers may drive on behalf of the College.

-Once you are on the homepage, navigate through the "My Courses" slides and select the Driver Safety training course.
+Once you are on the homepage, navigate through the "My Courses" slides and select your course.
 A new page will load.

 Select Launch to launch the course.
 Your browser may notify you that a pop-up has been blocked, but if so, select the Launch Course option beneath the notification.